ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 It seems throttling strategy for the Air is to never exceed 80°C SoC temperature while on the MacBook Pro the fan is used to keep SoC temperature below 70°C having to exceed 4000 rpm after 7 minutes.

-When looking at the power consumption downclocking only the power cores makes totally sense since the efficiency cores even when running fully utilized barely add to the overall power consumption (1.3W on full load).
+When looking at power savings (directly related to heat dissipation) downclocking only the power cores makes totally sense since the efficiency cores even when running fully utilized barely add to the overall power consumption (1.3W on full load).
 Lowering clockspeeds of the power cores on the Air by 500 MHz (17% frequency less) results in a 5W consumption drop or 33% less which is the expected result of [DVFS](https://en.wikipedia.org/wiki/Power_management#DVFS) at work.
 On the MacBook Pro the fan keeps clockspeeds up and the power cores consume 14W over the whole benchmark duration:

 ![](../media/M1-Air-vs-MBP-Power.png)